Medical Laboratory Scientist, LabPlus

 “I enjoy the fact that as a medical laboratory scientist, you never stop learning.
 I believe this field is a vast ocean of knowledge, where we keep on learning about different abnormalities, developing new methods and techniques, and connecting our findings to make the correct decisions.
 Histology is one of those fields where there’s constant interaction between the scientists and pathologists, and it’s always a pleasure knowing that your work could potentially help save a patient’s life.

 “In this role, I’m responsible for processing tissue samples and preparing slides for the pathologist for examination and diagnosis of malignancies or anatomical dysfunction.
 Because we’re based at Auckland City Hospital, we also receive a large number of urgent tissue samples from the operating theatres.
 That requires preparation of frozen sections by cryotomy, followed by rapid staining, for an urgent diagnosis to be made.”

 He feels that his studies have prepared him well for his career now.

 “Histology has a very manual workflow, therefore when new graduates join the lab, having both practical and theory knowledge is really helpful.
 Fortunately, AUT’s teaching method covers both aspects.
 In the last two years of my degree, the practical components of histology ensured that I was confident with all the manual workflows and the laboratory environment.
 AUT’s histology content is very current, which ensures that students are familiar with recent techniques and methods.”

 Advice for other students

-Don’t be afraid to ask for help if you need it, she adds.
+Ask for help if you need it, he adds.